COVID-19 Relief for Retirement Plans and IRAs

 Maximum second loan if first loan repaid

 Because the law bases Jim’s maximum loan on all of his loans during the 12 months prior to the new loan, there isn’t a significant advantage for Jim to pay off his first loan before requesting a second.
 If Jim repaid the $18,000 before applying for the second loan, he would be limited to the lesser of:

 - $50,000 – ($27,000 – 0) = $23,000, or

 In this case, the maximum permissible loan amount would be $23,000.

 See Podcast – computation of maximum loan amount from retirement plans (8:21 mins).

 If a participant failed to make payments on a plan loan, the missed payments can still be made even after a deemed distribution has occurred.
 In that case, the participant’s or beneficiary’s tax basis under the plan is increased by the amount of the late repayments.
 (Reg.
 Section 1.72(p)-1, Q&A-21)

-For amounts borrowed by participants affected by Hurricanes Katrina, Rita and Wilma, the maximum amount that can be borrowed from a plan is generally increased to the lesser of $100,000 or 100% of the participant’s account balance.
-In addition, repayments due before January 1, 2007, from affected individuals may be suspended by the plan for one year.
-For more information, see Publication 4492, Information for Taxpayers Affected by Hurricanes Katrina, Rita and Wilma.
+For participants affected by Hurricanes Harvey, Irma, or Maria, the maximum amount that can be borrowed from August 23, 2017 (affected by Harvey), September 4, 2017 (affected by Irma), or September 16, 2017 (affected by Maria), through December 31, 2018, from a plan is generally increased to the lesser of $100,000 or 100% of the participant’s account balance.
+In addition, repayments due from affected individuals may be suspended by the plan for one year.